-One of Celebrate Recovery’s weaknesses is that it is self-led and self-run, sometimes by people not long out of their own addictions.
+One of Celebrate Recovery’s weaknesses concerns its advice that people should “love themselves” and “forgive God”—neither admonition is biblical.
+Another weakness is that the program is self-led and self-run, sometimes by people not long out of their own addictions.
 Many times, those catapulted to leadership positions are not ready for such assignments, and their public relapse can take others with them.
-Another weakness of Celebrate Recovery is that often those in charge are very young Christians themselves and not spiritually or emotionally prepared for the overwhelming burden of pastoral care such a “flock” requires.
-Also, some pastors find that Celebrate Recovery becomes a parachurch entity carried on within the walls of a local church building without truly assimilating into the church body.
+Also, local leaders of Celebrate Recovery are often young Christians themselves and not spiritually or emotionally prepared for the overwhelming burden of pastoral care such a “flock” requires.
+And some pastors find that Celebrate Recovery becomes a parachurch entity carried on within the walls of a local church building without truly assimilating into the church body.
 First Timothy 5:22 warns church leaders, “Do not lay hands upon anyone too hastily and thereby share responsibility for the sins of others; keep yourself free from sin.”

 But despite its flaws, Celebrate Recovery has been a life-saver and a life-transformer for thousands of people.
 Its evangelical emphasis on the gospel and the Word of God has brought good results.
 Many people helped by Celebrate Recovery have gone on to serve the Lord with faithfulness and sobriety, and they owe their continued success to the skills and biblical foundation they received through Celebrate Recovery.
 When the local leaders keep themselves under the authority and guidance of the church who hosts them, Celebrate Recovery can be of great benefit to that church and the surrounding community.